50 Top Fintech Startups to Watch in 2026

 • Investors Include: Tiger Global Management, Stripe

-TrueLayer is a fintech platform and app development startup that works to help empower companies to create impactful financial apps.
-Users can create apps for payments, online lending, personal finance management, investment services, and more.
+TrueLayer is a fintech platform that helps companies create financial apps.
+Users can build apps for payments, online lending, personal finance management, investment services, and more.

 • Location: New York, New York